Space

 These clouds contain millions of tiny ice crystals.
 The halos you see are caused by both refraction, or splitting of light, and also by reflection, or glints of light from these ice crystals.
 The crystals must be oriented and positioned just so with respect to your eye, for the halo to appear.

-A word of caution when taking solar halos
+A word of caution for photographers

 Are halos more common at high latitudes?